 Δ8THC is found in very low concentrations (< 0.1%) in CBD hemp flower.
 However, it can be extracted or converted using other cannabinoids and made into a concentrated form for a variety of uses.
 There is still some mystique surrounding this lesser known cannabinoid.
 This guide explains what we currently know about it so far, and why it’s been gaining some traction.

-Delta-8 THC is generally produced into concentrate form.
-Since it occurs in such low amounts in cannabis, it can be extracted and distilled into a thick translucent liquid that looks like any CBD distillate.
-It’s available in cartridges or syringes, and can be vaporized using a standard weed pen or dab rig.
-Delta-8 concentrate can also be mixed with flower to kick up the Δ8THC potency level.
+Delta-8 distillate is available in cartridges or syringes, and can be vaporized using a standard weed pen or dab rig.
+It can also be mixed with flower to kick up the Δ8THC potency level.
 Since distillate is technically edible, it can be consumed orally, but there has not been much research conducted on the effects of delta-8 when metabolized in the body.
 There are also a few delta-8-THC infused oral tinctures (for sublingual use) available as well.

 These are the most common uses for delta-8 THC concentrates: